PFTL/website/content/blog/22_Step_by_step_qt.rst

     win.show()
     app.exit(app.exec_())

-When we define the buttons, the second argument, in this case, means which is the parent class of the widget.
+When we define the buttons, the second argument, means which element is the parent of the widget.
 It is a fast way of adding elements to widgets and to establish a clear relationship between each other, as we will see later.
-If you run the code above, you will see only the ``Second Test`` button appearing.
+If you run the code above, you will find only the ``Second Test`` button appearing.
 If you would change the order in which you define ``button`` and ``button2``, you will see that actually, one button is on top of the other.
 Since ``Second Test`` takes more space, it didn't let you see the ``Test`` that was under it.

 To set the position of the buttons (or of any other widget), you can use the method ``setGeometry``.
 It takes four arguments, the first two are the position in x,y coordinates relative to the parent widget.
 Since widgets can be nested, it is important to keep this in mind.
 The other two arguments are the width and the height.
 We can do the following: